macmanes-lab/protocols/TagSeq.md

 ## Day 3
 #### Step 14.
 Test PCR
 #### Step 15.
 Cleanup
+QC Step: You should have X ng/uL and a Tapestation trace like this.
 #### Step 16.
 Real PCR
 #### Step 17.
 Cleanup
 #### Step 18.
 Final Cleanup
 #### Step 19.
 DNA Tapestation
+QC Step: You should have X ng/uL and a Tapestation trace like this.

 **(Notes)**